natnovik/Simplon-school/README.md

 this is  a trial

 Hello!
-I am a new here! let's discover all feautures if Git :)
+I am a new here! let's discover all feautures of Git :)